nejuras/dokobit/README.md

 1. To implement multiple archiving methods (zip, rar, 7z) I recommend to use Strategy Design Pattern.
 It lets to decouple archiving methods into different classes and to avoid complex algorithms.
-To test different classes much .
+To test different classes much.